3dvg/correlationsWebApp/README.md

 The scannner found 5 occurrences.
 The oldest one is from 2006.
 All of these occurrences resulted in a positive gain ranging from 2.22% up to 6.88% as we can see in the follow-up month of each occurrence.

 ![ex2](https://github.com/3dvg/correlations_webApp/blob/master/imgs/ex2.png)

+### Update
+By the time we ran the scanner -- 10/23/2019 -- S&P500 Futures (ES) was trading at 3006.
+It's been a bit over 1 month -- 12/03/2019 -- and the S&P500 Futures (ES) is trading at 3106 (+3.3%)

+The peak was 3155, +5% since we ran the scanner 1 month ago.

+**This means our forecast was successful**
+>*The scannner found 5 occurrences.
+The oldest one is from 2006.
+All of these occurrences resulted in a positive gain ranging from 2.22% up to 6.88% as we can see in the follow-up month of each occurrence.*

 Live test video because Github Pages doesn't allow Python3-Flask webapps: https://youtu.be/9CBFMtaiaX4